TikTok Says Micellar Water Makes Shampoo Clean Better, So I Tried It

 Advertisement

-I use CeraVe Micellar Cleansing Water with Niacinamide & Ceramides, £10, every day to remove my makeup (followed by a proper, water-based cleanse) because of all the brilliant skincare benefits.
-It boasts ceramides to keep the skin barrier intact and niacinamide, which is nice and hydrating.
-Both cleanse my skin well without stripping it.
-Would they do the same for my hair?
+I use micellar water every day to remove my makeup (followed by a proper, water-based cleanse).
+It cleanses my skin well without stripping it.
+Would it do the same for my hair?

 I doused my lengths in micellar water from root to tip and, like Abbey, used my fingertips to massage the product into my scalp.
 There's no instruction on how long to let the micellar water work its magic so I left it on for an hour or so during a workout.
 When I looked at the bottle (which was three-quarters full when I picked it up) I was disappointed.
 My hair is bob-length, so relatively short, but I required so much micellar water to soak every single strand that the bottle was almost empty.

-Still, I persisted in the name of Beauty In A Tik.
+Still, I persisted.
 I stuck to my usual routine for the truest results, shampooing my hair twice and following with a conditioner.
-When I'd squeezed out the majority of the moisture using a gentle Aquis towel, I applied my trusty Olaplex No.9 Bond Protector Nourishing Hair Serum, £26, and let my hair air-dry like normal.
+When I'd squeezed out the majority of the moisture using a gentle towel, I applied my trusty Olaplex No.9 Bond Protector Nourishing Hair Serum, $50, and let my hair air-dry like normal.

+On close inspection of my roots the next morning, I was pleasantly surprised.
+My hair felt light and super clean but it always does after two shampoos.
+Happily, my scalp wasn't as flaky as before.
+Again, though, a double cleanse would lift away the majority of the dead skin.
+So is there anything in the micellar water hair hack at all?
+Hypothetically yes, says Chie Sato, head of education at Taylor Taylor, though it might not be for everyone.

 Advertisement